Skip to main content

 Associate Professor of English (Writing)

 Christina Santana is an Associate Professor English at Worcester State University.
-She earned her doctorate at Arizona State University in 2016, specializing community writing, rhetorics, and literacies.
-Her professional life has included time spent [...]
+She earned her doctorate at Arizona State University in 2016, specializing "Writing, Rhetorics, and Literacies."
+Uniquely committed to community-engaged (CE) teaching, [...]

 Read Bio